 - Not provide more than half of their own support.

 - Not file a joint return with anyone else unless the only reason they file a return is to claim a refund of taxes withheld or estimated taxes paid.

 Due to Federal laws, the IRS must hold tax refunds that have either or both of these claims on them until the middle of February.
 And so, if you have claimed these credits and have filed before February, it may take longer than usual for your tax refund to arrive.

 Owing Money to the IRS, Audits, and Identity Theft Issues With Your Tax Return

-There are a few other scenarios can delay the time it takes for you to receive your tax return and may make things a little more complicated.
+There are a few other scenarios that can delay the time it takes for you to receive your return and may make things a little more complicated.
 Your refund may be delayed beyond a few months, and in some cases, you may not be eligible for the tax money.
-Here are some issues you may run into while trying to fill your tax return:
+Here are some issues you may run into while trying to fill out your return: